PIP

 We are delighted to receive the START Prize 2023 from the Austrian Science Fund!

-We are delighted to announce that we have been selected in this year’s FWF selection process for the START Prize.
+We are delighted to announce that we have been designated in the FWF selection process for the START Prize.
 This funding of 1.1 million euros will allow us to investigate the dynamic interaction within groups in detail.
 In particular, we aim to understand why groups often fail to utilize deviant performances, information, and criticism.
 Using cutting-edge technologies such as mobile eye-tracking and AI analyses, we intend to precisely capture and analyze the dynamic collaboration within groups.

 Dr. J. Lukas Thürmer gewinnt START-Preis 2023